 Appropriate insurance must be in place for all visits.
-The responsibility for arranging adequate insurance cover rests with Embark Federation in conjunction with the organiser of each journey.
+The responsibility for arranging adequate insurance cover rests with the School Business Manager in conjunction with the organiser of each journey.

 For visits abroad, additional journey insurance must be taken out.